-As shown in Figure 14, the three groundwater options will be implemented by 2030.
-These options have residual uncertainties until the NWT SRO Gate 3 investigations conclude, and recognising this uncertainty, and in compliance with the revised WRPG requirements, we have identified four alternative WFD and Habitats Regulations compliant WRMP options from the constrained option list.
-At a total of 21.3 Ml/d, they provide sufficient capacity to completely replace the NWT options in our preferred plan in the unlikely event that they are required due to non-compliance of preferred plan options (the specific option capacity requirement is 20.4 Ml/d).
-In the revised draft plan WFD Assessment and HRA we have assessed these options alone and in combination as a 'reasonable alternative plan', to ensure that our revised draft plan is compliant, resilient and robust.
+As shown in Table 20, the preferred supply option will be implemented by 2033.
+This option has residual uncertainties until the NWT SRO Gate 3 investigations conclude, and recognising these uncertainties, and in compliance with the WRPG requirements, we have identified four alternative WRMP options from the constrained option list (Figure 35) that are WFD and Habitats Regulations compliant.
+At a total of 21.3 Ml/d, they provide sufficient capacity to completely replace the NWT option in our preferred plan in the unlikely event that they are required due to non-compliance of the preferred plan option (the specific option capacity requirement is 20.4 Ml/d).